 (Fulfills the general education requirement in upper-level advanced writing.)
-Prerequisite: WRTG 112 or equivalent.
-Recommended: WRTG 291 or WRTG 293.
+Prerequisite: WRTG 112.
 A comprehensive, project-based study of applied technical writing.
 The aim is to design and develop appropriate and effective technical documents using strategies and technologies for a variety of audiences.
 Students may receive credit for only one of the following courses: COMM 393/393X, ENGL 393/393X, or WRTG 393/393X.